Prince Deep Singh

-Princedeep Singh (born 8 June 2004) is an Indian hockey player from Punjab.
-He plays for the India men’s national field hockey team as a goalkeeper.
+Prince Deep Singh (also Princedeep; born 8 June 2004) is an Indian hockey player from Punjab.
+He plays for the India men's national field hockey team as a goalkeeper.
 He is registered with the Roundglass Punjab Hockey Club, and plays for Hockey Punjab in the domestic tournaments.
 He played for Tamil Nadu Dragons in the Hockey India League 2025.

 Early life

 Singh is from Pathankot district, Punjab.
 He started playing hockey in 2016 and soon joined Malwa Hockey Academy, Ludhiana, before shifting to Roundglass Punjab Hockey Club Academy to polish his skills.

 Career

-Singh’s first major tournament was the 2nd Hockey India Junior Men Academy National Championship 2022 where he represented Roundglass Academy and later player for Punjab in the 5th Khelo India Youth Games 2022 at Gwalior and won a bronze.
+Singh's first major tournament was the 2nd Hockey India Junior Men Academy National Championship 2022 where he represented Roundglass Academy and later player for Punjab in the 5th Khelo India Youth Games 2022 at Gwalior and won a bronze.
 He was also part of the Hockey Punjab team in the 13th Hockey India Junior Men National Championship that in June 2023 at Rourkela, Odisha.
-In 2024, he was selected among the 40-member probables for the Junior Men’s National coaching camp in Bengaluru.
+In 2024, he was selected among the 40-member probables for the Junior Men's National coaching camp in Bengaluru.
 He was also a member of the Indian team which won gold at the FIH Junior Asia Cup in 2024 at Muscat.

-In January 2025, he was selected to play the FIH Pro-League 2024-2025.
+In January 2025, he was selected to play the FIH Pro-League 2024–2025.